Cristobal-Sepulveda/Google_Maps_Implementation/README.md

 https://video.udacity-data.com/topher/2019/October/5da8c987_image17/image17.png

+`//TODO 1.23`
     2. In onMapReady(), after the call to move the camera to your home’s position, create a GroundOverlayOptions object.
-Assign the object to a variable called homeOverlay:
+Assign the object to a variable called androidOverlay:

             val androidOverlay = GroundOverlayOptions()